dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/complex-data-model.md

 It's common to name a join entity `EntityName1EntityName2`.
 For example, the Instructor-to-Courses join table using this pattern is `CourseInstructor`.
 However, we recommend using a name that describes the relationship.

 Data models start out simple and grow.
 No-payload joins (PJTs) frequently evolve to include payload.
-By starting with a descriptive entity name, the name won't need to change when the join table changes.
+By starting with a descriptive entity name, the name doesn't need to change when the join table changes.
 Ideally, the join entity would have its own natural (possibly single word) name in the business domain.
 For example, Books and Customers could be linked with a join entity called Ratings.
-For the Instructor-to-Courses many-to-many relationship, `CourseAssignment` is peferred over `CourseInstructor`.
+For the Instructor-to-Courses many-to-many relationship, `CourseAssignment` is preferred over `CourseInstructor`.

 ### Composite key